gotchoices/ChipNet/doc/discovery.md

 * **Intermediate** - A regular participant
 * **Terminus** - The intended target of discovery

+### Plan

+A plan includes a set of members, participants, and the path of links connecting those participants.

 ### Link

 A link is a directed edge (e.g. tally in MyCHIPs), between nodes.
-Note that in general there may be multiple links that lead to and from the same participant node.  _Link_ refers to a trade/trust link, not specifically a communications link, though it does imply that a communications link can be established.
+Note that in general there may be multiple links that lead to and from the same participant node.  _Link_ refers to a trade/trust link or potentially only a communications link, as specified by one or more _intents_.

+### Intent

+An intent designates what purpose or purposes a given link is being selected to provide:

+* **C (communications)** - All links should have this intent.
+The terms provide details regarding the communications characteristics.
+A comms intent implies that the communications element of a participant or referee part of a transaction can take place, or that the link can act as a relay.
+* **L (lifts)** - able to provide a "lift" credit financial transaction.
+See MyCHIPs for details.
+The terms provide the details.

+Intents must form complete chains along a given path.
+In other words, if any participant in a given path does not include a Lift intent, then that path is collectively considered to not support lifts, and any lift intent in a link along that path should be ignored or deleted.

+### Terms

+Terms are specific key/values contained within intents, designating the details of that intent.
+The semantics of terms within intents are directly handled by the discovery system, rather they are managed through callbacks.

 ### Session Code